-You might not have realise it, but the overall storage capacity of a bike saddle bag is a big deal.
-An extra pocket is a huge bonus and may go a long way to help organize your stuffs and accessories.
+You might not have realized it, but the overall storage capacity is a big deal.
+An extra pocket is a huge bonus and may go a long way to help organize your stuff such as tire levers, spare inner tubes, multi-tool, and other accessories.

-Fortunately, a lot of saddle bag manufacturers make them in multiple sizes, so you can decide the right storage capacity for you.
+Fortunately, many saddle bag manufacturers make them in multiple sizes so that you can decide the right storage capacity for you.

 Frequently Asked Questions

-1. How do I decide which size of saddle bag to buy?
+1. How do I decide which size to buy?

-Generally, there are 3 saddle bag sizes available.
-I’d categorize them as Standard, Large and Extra Large.
+Generally, there are 3 sizes available.
+I’d categorize them as Standard, Large, and Extra Large.

 - Standard.
-These are the ones which will fit a spare tube, 2 tire levers, a CO2 cartridge and perhaps 1-2 more small items you might carry with you.
+These are the ones that will fit a spare tube, 2 tire levers, a CO2 inflator and cartridge, and perhaps 1 to 2 more small items you might carry with you.

 - Large.
-On top of what can fit in a Standard saddle bag, they typically can fit another spare tube inside.
+On top of what can fit in a standard saddle bag, large bags can typically fit another spare tube inside.
 Maybe you could fit your mobile phone inside as well if it’s not too big like the plus-sized Samsung and iPhones.

 - Extra Large.
 These are mainly used by people who are on a road or backpacking trip.
-You can expect to fit 1-2 piece of clothing and 3-4 more other essential items in addition to what I’ve just mentioned above.
+You can expect to fit 1 to 2 pieces of clothing and 3 to 4 more other essential items in addition to what I’ve just mentioned above.

 2. What are the essential items to carry in a saddle bag when out cycling?

-At the minimum, you should have a spare tube (make sure it’s new) and 2 tire levers.
+At the minimum, your ride essentials should cover a spare inner tube (make sure it’s new) and 2 tire levers.

 I’ve written a separate article about what’s inside my saddle bag here.